designsbybhavesh1/ThreadAi/README.md

 it's a request.

-# 🧠 ThreadAI — Chrome Extension
+# 🧠 ThreadAI - Chrome Extension

-**ThreadAI** is a Chrome extension that helps you summarize social threads, extract key insights, and generate smart, context-aware replies, powered by Chrome’s built-in AI.
+**ThreadAI** is a Chrome extension that helps you summarize social threads, extract key insights, quotes, and generate smart, context-aware replies with customizations, powered by Chrome’s built-in AI.

 ---

 ## 🚀 Features

-- 🧾 Summarizes long threads into clear bullet points
+- 🧾 Summarizes long threads into clear bullet points and quotes
-- 💬 Generates quick, natural AI-powered replies
+- 💬 Generates quick, natural AI-powered replies on extension with tone options
+- 💬 Inline reply generation on X and LinkedIn by ✨ reply icon button on your platform's reply toolbar
 - ✨ Highlights key quotes and insights
-- ⚡ Works locally with Chrome’s built-in AI — no external API needed
+- ⚡ Works locally with Chrome’s built-in AI - no external API needed
-- 💾 Customize reply generation by custom prompt and key point styles
+- 💾 Customize reply generation by custom prompt and key point styles, lenght etc..
+- 💾 Interface seetings - enabale or disbale ✨ reply icon button on your platform's reply toolbar
-- 💡 Trial abuse prevention using backend - max can install 2 times and use free trial , third time user will not able to use free trial
+- 💡 Trial abuse prevention using backend : max 72 hours trial

 ---